nqbao/python-orc/README.md

 My approach is to use [orc-core](https://orc.apache.org/docs/core-java.html) java library to read ORC file, then use [py4j](https://github.com/bartdag/py4j) to bridge between Python and Java.

-I call it poor man because it is not a proper approach.
+I call it poor man because it may not be a proper approach.
 This approach may not work or may suffer from performance issue due to overhead.
 The proper approach would be using C++ reader from orc-core library.
 I want to go through this as an exercise to know more about ORC and py4j.